Stories

 Ron Stith, the inside sales guy, was hilarious, fun, and a bit crazy; I liked him instantly.

-Beverly Brock Brice Cooper Harper was the office administrator, was very attractive, drove a 914 Porsche, but had a resting bitch face and bad attitude.
-We became good friends.
+Beverly Brock Brice Cooper Harper was the office administrator, was very attractive, and drove a 914 Porsche, but had a resting bitch face and bad attitude.
+We became good friends but it took a while.

 Kathy Bell, the secretary-goddess, was the hottest girl in the place and was sexually harassed by the guys in the Hose Shop.
 Had this shit gone on today, Kathy would own the company.
 She liked me because I stood up for her and stopped their bad behavior.